squid-cache/squid-cache.github.io/Features.rst

 Old smaller features are referenced in the WishList.
 Please do not use it anymore.

+Here is an ''auto-generated'' list of features that have been implemented.
+<<FullSearchCached(title:Features/ category:CategoryFeature regex:Status.*complete)>>
+<<FullSearchCached(title:Features/ category:CategoryFeature regex:Status.*done)>>
 == Future ==
 Here is an ''auto-generated'' list of features that are not yet completed or started.